+1 Goal Name AH1 Affordable Housing

+Goal Description Rental Units constructed.

+Creative Care for Reaching Independence (CCRI) - Acquisition for building affordable rental for individuals with disabilities below 80% AMI

-2 Goal Name AH2 Affordable Housing Goal Description Rehabilitate or construct 35 affordable housing units for homeownership by 2024.
+2 Goal Name AH2 Affordable Housing

+Goal Description Rehabilitate or construct 35 affordable housing units for homeownership by 2024.
 CDBG resources will be used for rehabilitation activities; CDBG resources used for construction activities will be leveraged against funds from Minnesota Housing Finance Agency and/or Greater Minnesota Housing Fund, and energy efficiency funds from Moorhead Public Service.
 Annual goal is 7 units per year (3 to be made available to households earning not more than 60% MFI and 4 to be made available to households earning not more than 80% MFI).
-Single Family Home Rehabilitation Acquisition for affordable home construction through partnership with Lake Agassiz Habitat for Humanity and Cass Clay Community Land Trust.
-3 Goal Name AH4 Affordable Housing Goal Description Create homeownership opportunity for 150 households through use of down payment assistance and/or below market interest rate mortgages for first time homebuyers.
+Single Family Home Rehabilitation

+3 Goal Name AH4 Affordable Housing

+Goal Description Create homeownership opportunity for 150 households through use of down payment assistance and/or below market interest rate mortgages for first time homebuyers.
 CDBG resources will be used for homebuyer education programs needed to access Minnesota Housing and Greater Minnesota Housing Funds homeownership assistance programs; Annual goal is 30 households per year (15 households below 60% MFI and 15 households between 60 - 80% MFI).
-Lakes & Prairies Community Action Partnership - 30 households 4 Goal Name AH5 Affordable Housing AH5 Affordable Housing Goal Description Support and encourage the efforts of governmental and private agencies seeking to reduce the cost burden of low-income households through certificate and voucher programs by providing letters of support and technical assistance with background information upon request.
+Lakes & Prairies Community Action Partnership - 30 households

+4 Goal Name AH5 Affordable Housing

+Goal Description Support and encourage the efforts of governmental and private agencies seeking to reduce the cost burden of low-income households through certificate and voucher programs by providing letters of support and technical assistance with background information upon request.
 While not within the City of Moorhead's control, it is hoped that the number of rental subsidies available in Moorhead increases by at least 20 per year, or 100 over the five-year period.

-5 Goal Name HL1 Homelessness HL1 Homelessness Goal Description Support the continuation and expansion of emergency, transitional and permanent supportive housing available to homeless persons in the community.
+5 Goal Name HL1 Homelessness Goal Description Support the continuation and expansion of emergency, transitional and permanent supportive housing available to homeless persons in the community.
 While the City of Moorhead's CDBG allocation is not sufficient to provide primary support to construct housing units, it can serve as a leverage source to support applications to primary funding agencies and support.
 The goal is to assist with 1 application in 2020.
 6 Goal Name HL2 Homelessness Goal Description Support the initiatives of service providers to expand homeless prevention services including outreach, coordinated assessment, shelter services, transportation, and transitional housing through survey research, technical support, certificates of consistency for funding applications, transportation vouchers, and other means.
 Opportunities Under Transit - bus passes 7 Goal Name SN1 Non-Homeless Special Needs Services Goal Description Support initiatives of service providers to maintain and expand services, outreach, and assessment for special needs populations through technical support, certificates of consistency for funding applications, and other means.
-8 8 Goal Name NH2 Non-Housing Community Development Needs Goal Description Partner to address the needs of low-income youth by providing positive recreational Romkey Park Program -25 children Play Outside Daily - Boys & Girls Club - 50 children Afro-American Development Association Youth Program - 80 children Play Outside Daily - Boys & Girls Club - 50 children 9 Goal Name SN2 Non-Homeless Special Needs Services Goal Description ,
+8 Goal Name NH2 Non-Housing Community Development Needs Goal Description Partner to address the needs of low-income youth by providing positive recreational and developmental opportunities.
+Romkey Park Program -25 youth/individuals Afro-American Development Association Youth Program - 80 youth and young adults 9 Goal Name SN2 Non-Homeless Special Needs Services Goal Description Rehabilitate affordable homes specifically through the construction of accessibility ramps or addition of assistive devices for households with a disabled household member.
+CDBG resources will be used for construction materials and/or labor and assistive devices (e.g., door handles, grab bars).
+Assist low-to-moderate income homeowners who are elderly and/or disabled with snow removal services.
+CDBG funds will be used for snow removal.